James A. Garfield: Education, marriage and early career

 After he left Geauga, Garfield worked for a year at various jobs, including teaching jobs.
 Finding that some New Englanders worked their way through college, Garfield determined to do the same and sought a school that could prepare him for the entrance examinations.
-From 1851 to 1854, he attended the Western Reserve Eclectic Institute (later named Hiram College) in Hiram, Ohio, a school run by the Disciples.
-While there, he was most interested in the study of Greek and Latin, but was inclined to learn about and discuss any new thing he encountered.
+From 1851 to 1854, he attended the Western Reserve Eclectic Institute (later named Hiram College) in Hiram, Ohio, a school founded by and still affiliated with the Christian Church (Disciples of Christ).
+While there, he was most interested in the study of Greek and Latin but was inclined to learn about and discuss any new thing he encountered.
 Securing a position on entry as janitor, he obtained a teaching position while he was still a student there.
 Lucretia Rudolph also enrolled at the Institute and Garfield wooed her while teaching her Greek.
 He developed a regular preaching circuit at neighboring churches and, in some cases, earned one gold dollar per service.
 By 1854, Garfield had learned all the Institute could teach him and was a full-time teacher.
 Garfield then enrolled at Williams College in Williamstown, Massachusetts, as a third-year student; he received credit for two years' study at the Institute after passing a cursory examination.
 Garfield was also impressed with the college president, Mark Hopkins, who had responded warmly to Garfield's letter inquiring about admission.
 He said of Hopkins, "The ideal college is Mark Hopkins on one end of a log with a student on the other."
 Hopkins later said of Garfield in his student days, "There was a large general capacity applicable to any subject.
 There was no pretense of genius, or alternation of spasmodic effort, but a satisfactory accomplishment in all directions."
 After his first term, Garfield was hired to teach penmanship to the students of nearby Pownal, Vermont, a post Chester A. Arthur previously held.

 Garfield graduated Phi Beta Kappa from Williams in August 1856, was named salutatorian, and spoke at the commencement.
 His biographer Ira Rutkow writes that Garfield's years at Williams gave him the opportunity to know and respect those of different social backgrounds, and that, despite his origin as an unsophisticated Westerner, socially conscious New Englanders liked and respected him.
 "In short," Rutkow writes, "Garfield had an extensive and positive first experience with the world outside the Western Reserve of Ohio."